pstanoev/simple-svelte-autocomplete/README.md

 - `searchFunction` - optional function to load items asynchronously from HTTP call for example, the searchFunction can also return all items and additional local search will still be performed
 - `delay` - delay in milliseconds to wait after user input to do the local searching or call `searchFunction` if provided, defaults to 0
 - `localFiltering` - boolean specifying if `searchFunction` is used, to still perform local filtering of the items to only ones that match the  user input, defaults to true
-- `itemFilterFunction` - A custom function to filter items.
-Paramaters are a list item and the cleaned up search query.
-Returns a boolean indicated wether to keep the item. unused by default
-- `itemSortFunction` - A custom function to order items.
-Parameters are two list items to compare and the cleaned up search query.
-Returns an integer indicating wether the first item comes before the seconde one. unused by default
 - `multiple` - enable multiple selection (false by default)
 - `selectedItem` - the current item that is selected (object if the array of items contains objects)
-- `highlightedItem` - the current item that is highlighted
+- `highlightedItem` - the current item that is highlighted in the dropdown menu
 - `labelFieldName` - the name of the field to be used for showing the items as text in the dropdown
-- `keywordsFieldName` - the name of the filed to search by
+- `keywordsFieldName` - the name of the field to search by, if not specified the label will be used
 - `value` - derived value from the `selectedItem`, equals to `selectedItem` if `valueFieldName` is not specified
 - `valueFieldName` - field to use to derive the value from the selected item
 - `labelFunction` - optional function that creates label from the item.
 If used `labelFieldName` is ignored